Torpor: Inter-species competition

 Interspecific competition occurs when two species require the same resource for energy production.
 Torpor increases fitness in the case of inter-specific competition with the nocturnal common spiny mouse.
 When the golden spiny mouse experiences reduced food availability by diet overlap with the common spiny mouse it spends more time in a torpid state.

 Parasite resistance by bats

 A drop in temperature from torpor has been shown to reduce the ability of parasites to reproduce.
-Ectoparasites of bats in temperate zones have reduced reproductive rates when bats enter torpor.
-Where bats do not enter torpor the parasites reproduce at a constant rate throughout the year.
+In temperate zones, the reproductive rates of ectoparasites on bats decrease when the bats enter torpor.
+In regions where bats don't undergo torpor, the parasites maintain a consistent reproductive rate throughout the year.

-NASA deep sleep option for a mission to Mars
+Applications in space travel

 In 2013, SpaceWorks Engineering began researching a way to dramatically cut the cost of a human expedition to Mars by putting the crew in extended torpor for 90 to 180 days.
 Traveling while hibernating would reduce astronauts' metabolic functions and minimize requirements for life support during multi-year missions.